bvmohr/BMohr-portfolio/README.md

 ## IBM Final Project

 This [portfolio](https://bvmohr.github.io/BMohr-portfolio/) started as a final project from IBM's Introduction to HTML, CSS, and JavaScript course.
 It is currently in development as I improve my skills.

+## Current Updates

+I have since gone from the basic HTML, CSS, and JS template provided from the final project and have switched to using Tailwind CSS to understand utility-first frameworks.

+The new HTML file of the portfolio is ```./index.html```